-The watercourse to Baxter Creek provides direct fish habitat within the subject study area to the fish community.
-Specifically, the habitat provides sources of hydrological connections, cover and feeding habitat, breeding areas, nutrients and sediments, and food supply to fish.
-These attributes are important for the sustainability of the coldwater fish community of the watercourse.
+The tributary to Baxter Creek (Habitat Zone 1) provides direct fish habitat within the subject study area to a coldwater fish community (Brown Trout and Eastern Blacknose Dace).
+Specifically, the habitat provides sources of hydrological connections, cover and feeding habitat, overwintering habitat, breeding and rearing habitat, nutrients and sediments, and food supply to fish.
+These attributes are important for the sustainability of a cold water fish community.

-The associated headwater drainage features (Habitat Zones 2 and 3) provide indirect fish habitat downstream to the watercourse (Habitat Zone 1).
-Specifically, it provides marginal seasonal hydrological connections, sources of nutrients, sediments and food supply inputs to the downstream fish habitat.
+The associated headwater drainage features (Habitat Zones 2 and 3) provide indirect fish habitat to the downstream to the watercourse (Habitat Zone 1).
+Specifically, it provides seasonal hydrological and groundwater connections, sources of nutrients, sediments and food supply inputs to the downstream fish habitat.